 Jesus, what's the good news in this?

 Communicate with your atoms, Harry.
 Find common ground.
 Find how you can combine your needs with the needs of your atoms and the earth.

 Jesus, people call those kinds of ideas mystical babble.

 Who cares, Harry, that doesn't mean they aren't true.

-Feeling somewhat restored, I said goodbye to my friends and trudged home, hoping the warm glow from Jesus' words would last the trip.
+Feeling somewhat restored, I said goodbye to my friends and headed home, hoping the warm glow from Jesus' words would last the trip.
 It did, and in fact I took the glow with me into my afternoon nap.

 Pleasant dreams, readers!